imusify/smart-contract-incentify/README.md

 `BigInteger Reward(byte[] account)`

-as well as
+This is accompanied by the query

 `BigInteger LevelOf(byte[] account)`

-Note: Before the final release, anybody can test the reward trigger and the reward scheme is designed to the curious developers can witness the effect of a level raise.
+Before the final release, anybody can test the reward trigger and the reward scheme is designed so that the curious developer can test the functionality and quickly witness the effect of a level raise.
 At a later point, the scheme will be scaled for long term incentification of users.

 The project is released under the MIT license.